axodotdev/cargo-dist/book/src/workspaces/simple-guide.md

 This output has two parts: "analyzing workspace" and "announcing"

-"analyzing workspace" describes what cargo-dist found in your workspace.
+"analyzing workspace" describes what dist found in your workspace.
 In this case there's a package called "my-app" with a [binary target][bin] of the same name.

 "announcing v0.1.0" tells us the tag that should be pushed to announce a release of the current workspace ("v0.1.0").
 Underneath it we see that the announcement will include "my-app 0.1.0" as expected.
 Underneath that we see 4 artifacts will be produced and uploaded: